-Electrical outlets are the devices that power your appliances into.
-Also known as receptacles, outlets are normally located on the walls mounted down low, just above the floor about a foot.
-Special versions are made to be installed on floors, ceilings or on the surface of countertops.
-Typically, outlets are installed as pairs at each location so more than one appliance may be powered per area.
+Electrical outlets are the devices that provide power to your appliances.
+Also known as receptacles, find them low on walls or just about a foot above the floor in most homes.
+Special versions for floors, ceilings or on the surface of countertops are available.
+Typically, outlets are in pairs so more than one appliance may have power at a time.

 Overloading a circuit can occur by plugging in too many appliances into an outlet..
 It is important to always use the proper plugs and correctly sized cords for the application.
 Some older homes are not equipped with proper grounded (three hole) receptacles.
-We highly recommend you have a licensed electrician properly upgrade your electrical system.
+If you have older outlets, have a licensed electrician properly upgrade your electrical system.

-- Inspect your electrical outlets and see if you have all grounded (three-hole) outlets.
+- Inspect your electrical system and see if you have all grounded (three-hole) receptacles.
 If not, contact an electrician and plan make an upgrade.

-- Locate and note the whereabouts of your GFCI/AFCI outlets.
+- Locate and note the whereabouts of your GFCI/AFCI’s.
 Some may be hidden or hard to locate.

-- A GFCI/AFCI outlet that has stopped working should be tested by depressing the test button located on the outlet.
+- A GFCI/AFCI receptacle that has stopped working should be tested by depressing the test button located on the outlet.
 If all is OK, the GFCI will reset and become useable again.
-An electrician should be contacted to troubleshoot and make appropriate repairs if a GFCI will not reset.
+Contact an electrician if a GFCI will not reset.

-- If an outlet is not working, check first to see if it is controlled by a wall switch or GFCI/AFCI.
+- Check wall switches first if an outlet is not working.
 Next, check the breaker.
 If you experience loss of power to any kitchen, bath, garage or exterior outlet then a GFCI/AFCI breaker has likely tripped.
-Search for the GFCI/AFCI outlet and reset.
-The reset button for garage and exterior outlets are sometimes located inside the main breaker box or in one of your systems subpanels.
+Search for the tripped GFCI/AFCI and reset.
+The reset button for garage and exterior receptacles are sometimes located inside the main breaker box or in one of your systems sub-panels.

-- If an outlet produces a burning smell, noise, is warm to the touch or has scorch marks a repair is needed ASAP.
+- Call an electrician ASAP if an outlet produces a burning smell, noise, is warm to the touch or has scorch marks.

 - 4x per year: Test each G/AFCI.

 - 1x per year: Check the cover plate surrounding each outlet as it can break and need to be replaced, or the screws may come loose and need tightening.
 Do not overtighten the screws!
-There is nothing inside the actual outlet that can be maintained or repaired.
-If an outlet begins to operate poorly, breaks or feels warn to the touch, it should be reported to a licensed electrician and be replaced immediately.
+Outlets have nothing repairable on their interiors.
+Replace any outlet that operates poorly, breaks or feels warn to the touch.